TheMarlboroMan/jumpystar/README.md

 Better coding:

 	- Correct the chaser path better, I'd like it to turn instead of instantly change directions.
+		- Perhaps sum the previous and the current vector, normalize the result and then do the multiplication.
 	- The whole "can_cancel_jump" and "cancel_jump" deal on the player smells rotten.
 	- Use templates to do the filters below distance.
 	- Separate factory classes for platforms, enemies and bonus, to unclutter "world".
 	- The whole "period" for the enemies is starting to grow weary.
 Can we have a class for this with different periods?
 		- It could have "tic_all", "tic({periods})", "is_done({period})", "set(period, time)"...
+		- Replace on enemies.
+		- Replace on particles.
+		- Replace on player.
-	- do_gravity could be included in "move", maybe prior to it.
+	- do_gravity() could be included in "move", maybe prior to it.
 Check with the player first.

 Do better:

 	- Hop on flying enemies and parabol and stuff.
+Also shoot them.
+		- Would make them fall for a while.
 	- Different speeds for the patrolling enemies, along with different starting points and directions.
 	- Maybe stunned enemies give less score forever.
 	- Make the score bonus dependant on something instead of being completely random...